 Note - CHAMP does not train guide dogs, hearing dogs, seizure alert, or diabetic alert dogs.

 The well-being of our dogs is always our first consideration.
 Our positive-based training program and careful matching of dog and partner ensures our dogs love their work.

-Pastor Tim Ezell and his cameraman Cecil Corbin recently did a great story on CHAMP Assistance Dogs' newest team, Steve and Public Access Service Dog Royal for a TV ministry program called The Thread.
+Pastor Tim Ezell and his cameraman Cecil Corbett recently did a great story on CHAMP Assistance Dogs' newest team, Steve and Public Access Service Dog Royal for a TV ministry program called The Thread.
 Royal was trained at WERDCC, so Tim and Cecil visited the prison in Vandalia to interview Royal's primary and secondary trainers.
 Royal is the 74th Assistance Dog placed by CHAMP, and the 54th trained through the prison partnership program.